OpenAgentsInc/cloudburrow/README.md

 # Cloudburrow
 _Cloudflare Tunnel + MCPs_

-Cloudburrow is a Bun/TypeScript project that enables secure, per‑device Cloudflare Tunnel connections between a desktop “bridge” and MCP‑enabled clients (e.g., a mobile app or other agents).
+Cloudburrow enables secure, per‑device Cloudflare Tunnel connections between a desktop “bridge” and MCP‑enabled clients (e.g., a mobile app or other agents).
 It focuses on a one‑command pairing flow, stable `wss://` endpoints, and optional MCP tools exposed on a Cloudflare Worker for observability and remote control — with no coupling to any specific client.

 In plain English, here’s what you can do right now:
 - Turn your local app into a publicly reachable, secure `wss://` URL.